momentumlearn/classroom/v2-skills.md

 4. I can do all of the above, and I can use the `useHistory` hook from `react-router-dom` to access my browser's location history.
 I can use the `.push()` method from `useHistory` to navigate my user to a different route after a form has been submitted.

-### DRF Authentication and Authorization

-- Back End

-0. I am unfamiliar with authentication and authorization in Django REST Framework.
-1. I can set up basic authentication using the `djoser` library and DRF authentication classes.
-2. I can set up basic and token authentication using the `djoser` library and DRF authentication classes.
-I can manage access using DRF permissions classes such as `IsAuthenticatedOrReadOnly`.
-3. I can set up basic and token authentication using DRF authentication classes and manage access using DRF permissions classes such as `IsAuthenticatedOrReadOnly`.
-I can set specific permission and authentication classes per-view or per-viewset.
-4. I can do all of the above, and I can do some or all of the following: use `django-allauth` to allow third-party login; use JSON Web Token authentication with `djoser` or `djangorestframework-simplejwt`; customize the `UserModel` to use email instead of username for authentication.